An F-Chart is a simple chart to generate and interpret, especially if you are familiar with comparable charts such as the P-Chart.

 An F-chart is easy to understand as it records only simple, binary data such as “conform” or “non-conform”, “faulty” or “non-faulty”.
 Its ease of interpretation makes it worth the short time required to comprehend it.

-A supervisor in the machine shop of a large manufacturing plant is tasked with monitoring the number of machines that are out of service over a period of two months.
+A supervisor in the machine shop of a large manufacturing plant is tasked with monitoring the number of machines that have been out of service for over two months.
 The supervisor creates an F-Chart, considering any out-of-service machine as a defective unit.

 In the chart, it is shown that the average number of machines that are out of service on any given day is five.
 On day 15, it shows that an out of control number of machines were not functioning correctly.
 The supervisor investigates with the machine shop staff as to whether there were any special causes that day.